 - Elevators and other doors can also be made time-sensitive (consult your local trusted locksmith about this feature and which system you can buy that allows this option).
 Time sensitivity in this regard means that after certain work hours the card will no longer work on the card reader.

 - Entry to selected areas or parking lot can also be made ‘closed off’ during certain times of the day to increase security.

 - Having visitor cards is a good way to have entrance cards that expire very quickly, as in single-use visitor cards.

-What Information the Card Contains
+What Information The Card Contains

 The card contains most of the information that would be found on any employee company-issued identification card.
-The details will range anywhere from persons name, department, position, date of birth, and the conditions that govern the use of that card amongst others.
+The details will range anywhere from person name, department, position, date of birth, and the conditions that govern the use of that card amongst others.

-Types of Card Readers
+Types Of Card Readers